Friendships will change when you become a parent. We share tips for staying in touch with old friends, making new ones and having a happy social life.

 Some mums-to-be get a tentative date in the diary for a big meet-up several months after baby is born – so they and their friends have something to look forward to while navigating the new dynamics a little one brings.

-One mum says that she and her friend made sure they had one last fun day together before each of their babies were born, including a nice lunch or a massage.
-They knew they might not be seeing each other as regularly once newborn babies were in the picture and this was a bonding tradition for them.
+"Me and my friend made sure we had one last fun day together before each of our babies were born, including a nice lunch and a massage.
+We knew we might not be seeing each other as regularly once newborn babies were in the picture and this was a bonding tradition for us."

 As your due date approaches, you may be happier being at home, particularly if you’re feeling uncomfortable and anxious about labour beginning.
 If you feel up to it, invite friends round as it can make the waiting more bearable if you have company.